katjagit/JavaScript-examples/product-cards/README.md

-Example of product preview for a shop, made without JQuery.
+Example of a product preview for a shop, made without JQuery.